Italy · tool

 Bagna Càuda

-A warm, pungent dip made from garlic, anchovies, and olive oil, served with an array of raw and cooked vegetables.
-It's a communal dish meant for sharing and a true taste of Piedmontese conviviality.
+A warm, garlicky anchovy dip served with an assortment of raw and cooked vegetables.
+It's a communal dish that embodies Piedmontese hospitality and flavor.

 Agnolotti del Plin

-Tiny, pinched pasta pockets traditionally filled with roasted meats (like rabbit or beef) and served with a simple meat jus or butter and sage.
-The 'plin' refers to the pinch used to seal them, a testament to the region's pasta-making artistry.
+Tiny, pinched ravioli typically filled with roasted meats and served with a simple butter and sage sauce or the pan juices from the roast.
+The 'plin' refers to the pinch used to seal them.

 Brasato al Barolo